ShipraGupta16/city-bike-challenge/README.md

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have questions about the program, so our first task on the job is to build a set of data reports to provide the answers.

 The data is downloaded from the City Bike website from Aug 2022 - July 2023 to answer the questions below.
+The size of all the data are more than 100 MB and can't be uploaded to the repo so, here are the names of the file.

 JC-202208-citibike-tripdata.csv <br>
 JC-202307-citibike-tripdata.csv <br>